 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Certain side effects may occur if your body absorbs vancomycin through the intestinal walls.
+Certain side effects may occur if your body absorbs FIRST-Vancomycin 50 through the intestinal walls.
 Call your doctor at once if you have:

 increased diarrhea that is watery or bloody;

 kidney problems--swelling, rapid weight gain, pain in your side or lower back, little or no urinating; or

 low potassium--confusion, uneven heart rate, extreme thirst, increased urination, leg discomfort, muscle weakness or limp feeling.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Other drugs may interact with vancomycin, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.